Gibson Grove Church Founded

 As Pastor of First Agape AME Zion Congregation since 1997, Reverend Bankhead was assigned by the African Methodist Episcopal Church as caretaker of the Gibson Grove AME Zion Church in 2003.
 Under his leadership the congregations of both churches were merged and had completed extensive repairs and renovations, operating at the site until a devastating fire burned down a significant portion of the building structure on Ash Wednesday 2004.
+In 2006 the deed to the Gibson Grove Building was formally transferred to First Agape so that they could initiate major repairs.
 Reconstruction efforts are still ongoing.

 When Union soldiers forced plantation owners to free Sarah Gibson, her husband, Robert, a slave wagon driver, and their children, they escaped Bull Run, Manassas, Virginia, and had no idea that an explosion of life was about to begin.
 On their perilous journey north, Sarah would be separated from her husband while being chased by confederates with dogs barking after her and her two little children.
 She held onto them tight as she crossed the bloody Bull Run Stream giving God praise for deliverance north.
 She was later reunited with her husband and would work for a family as a seamstress to earn enough money to buy land in 1880, nearly 20 years after the emancipation proclamation, to have a place where God's name could be glorified.
 This was the beginning of Gibson Grove AME Zion Church.
 From 1880 God's name continues to be gloried there in 2021.